processout/processout-ios/README.md

 To run tests locally use `bundle exec fastlane tests` command.
 It is also possible to run them directly in Xcode from the ProcessOut target in `ProcessOut.xcodeproj`.

+### Documentation

+SDK documentation can be found in artifacts alongside every release.

 ## License

 ProcessOut is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.